 - Creepy Cathedral: Gotham City Cathedral.

-- Damsel in Distress: Vicki Vale when Joker kidnaps her towards the end of the movie.
+- Damsel in Distress: Vicki Vale when Joker kidnaps her toward the end of the movie.

-- Deadline News: Some news anchors are discussing the Joker's act of chemical terrorism on Gotham, when suddenly a female anchor starts laughing uncontrollably, and then falls over dead with the victims' characteristic grin on her face.
+- Deadline News: Some news anchors are discussing the Joker's act of chemical terrorism on Gotham, when suddenly a female anchor starts laughing uncontrollably at a very inappropriate time and then falls over dead with the Smylex victims' characteristic grin on her face.

-- Deadly Gas: This was the Joker's favorite method of killing people.
-He did it twice, once in the museum where Bruce was supposed to meet Vicki, and once in the big parade scene with big parade-float balloons full of the Deadly Gas.
-Batman took the balloons away in the Batwing and sent them well away from the city in order to stop him.
+- Deadly Gas: This is the Joker's favorite method of killing people.
+He does it twice: once in the museum where he set up a meeting with Vicki, and once in the big parade scene with parade-float balloons full of the Deadly Gas.
+Batman takes the balloons away in the Batwing and sends them well away from the city in order to stop him.

 Knox: *referring to a samurai-style armor* Where did this come from?